 The 1100 is equally at home in a permanent observatory or as a portable mounting for remote star parties thanks to the ease with which the two axes come apart.
-This is the perfect ease with which the two axes come apart.
-This is the perference mount for a mid-size refractor, Newtonian, Cassegrain or astrograph.
+This is the perfect mount for a mid-size refractor, Newtonian, Cassegrain or astrograph.